$110.25

 Lockwood.

-Periodical from 1879 to 1967, "The Boy's Own Annual" was aimed at young boys and included adventure stories, articles on sports, slices of high school life and war stories.
+A periodical from 1879 to 1967, "The Boy's Own Annual" was aimed at young boys and included adventure stories, sports articles, slices of high school life and war stories.

 This volume 37 is particularly marked by an orientalism specific to the European powers advocating the fact that foreign cultures are inferior, hostile and that they must be tamed.
-There is also an apology for national pride and a minimization of the dangers of war.
+We also find there an apology for national pride and a minimization of the dangers of war.

 Blunt caps and corners (see photos).